wds4/tribal-tapestry/essays/bookJustification/overview.md

 ## 6. Concepts are integrated vertically using the edges that make up class threads.

-## 7. Constraint nodes are decomposed into properties in a manner designed to maximize horizontal integration of the graph.
+## 7. Constraint nodes are decomposed into properties in a manner designed to facilitate and maximize horizontal integration of the graph.

 <div>
   <span style="display:inline-block" >